A study of Rust micro-optimisations

 Alright now I'm just impressed.
 The two following functions generate the same assembly both for x64

-and thumbv7m-none-eabi
+and thumbv7m-none-eabi.

-Note that the first function is copied from the output of cargo expand
+Note that the first function is copied from the output of cargo expand - it's generated by a proc

 macro derive, therefore is pretty terrible code.
 But the optimiser doesn't seem to care.